prabinay/Exhibitly_with_Flutter/README.md

-# Exhibitly: Online Marketplace for
+# Exhibitly

-> An optimized application for buying and selling arts online. <br />
+> An optimized e-commerce application built with flutter.
+It allows users to buy and sell arts online.
+The app utilizes custom API request handling and authorization to ensure secure transactions and data protection.<br />

 ## Setup